 Competition

-In 2026, Swingvasion will be running the following competition divisions:
+In 2027, Swingvasion will be running the following competition divisions:

-• Newcomer Jack & Jill (non-WSDC event)
+• WSDC Newcomer Jack & Jill

 • WSDC Novice Jack & Jill